bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/all.md

 -   An **already resolved** [`Promise`](../promise) if the iterable passed is empty.
 -   An **asynchronously resolved** [`Promise`](../promise) if the iterable passed contains no promises.
 Note, Google Chrome 58 returns an **already resolved** promise in this case.
 -   A **pending** [`Promise`](../promise) in all other cases.
 This returned promise is then resolved/rejected **asynchronously** (as soon as the stack is empty) when all the promises in the given iterable have resolved, or if any of the promises reject.
-See the example about “Asynchronicity or synchronicity of Promise.all” below.
+See the example about "Asynchronicity or synchronicity of Promise.all” below.
 Returned values will be in order of the Promises passed, regardless of completion order.

 Description
 -----------